Happy scripting

 Support Package

 You liked this software?
-You want to support Niversoft to help it producing other tools as useful and good as those scripts?
+You want to support Niversoft to help it produce other tools as useful and as good as those scripts?
 Or maybe you need support for one of these scripts?

 Well, you can purchase a support package.
 Purchasing a support package will help us to produce more free tools, and will allow you to get help from us if you need some.